AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 sailop transform ./src/components/Hero.tsx --dimensions color,typography

-# Output: Modified file with fixes applied
+# Output: modified file with fixes applied

 # Autotune: generate a complete design system